How Much Does a Somali Cat Cost? (2023 Price Guide)

 $50-$250 per month

-Once you’ve got those initial setup costs out of the way, the monthly costs of keeping a Somali Cat can vary.
-It will depend on whether you decide to use budget or premium brands for things like cat litter and food and whether your cat needs ongoing medications.
+Once you have the initial setup costs out of the way, the monthly expenses of keeping a Somali can vary.
+It will depend on whether you decide to use budget or premium brands for cat litter and food and whether your cat needs ongoing medications.

 Health Care